Og-Amayokoy/profile-Og_Amayokoy/README.md

-# self-introduction
+# self-introduction of Yokoyama-GO

-This is introduction of user which "Yokoyama-GO"
+This is introduction "Yokoyama-GO".